 O&R's leases include rights of way for electric and gas distribution facilities, office buildings and automobiles.
-In accordance with the accounting rules for leases, these leases are classified as operating leases.
+In accordance with the accounting rules for leases, these leases are classified as either capital or operating leases.
 Generally, it is expected that leases will be renewed or replaced in the normal course of business.

 Capital leases: For ratemaking purposes capital leases are treated as operating leases; therefore, in accordance with the accounting rules for regulated operations, the amortization of the leased asset is based on the rental payments recovered from customers.
-The following asset under capital leases is included in O&R's balance sheet at December 31, 2014 and 2013:
+The following asset under capital leases is included in O&R's balance sheet at December 31, 2015 and 2014:

-(Millions of Dollars) 2014 2013 Utility Plant - General \$1.1 \$1.3
+(Millions of Dollars) 2015 2014 Utility Plant - General \$1.0 \$1.1

-The accumulated amortization of the capital lease was \$1.0 million and \$0.8 million at December 31, 2014 and 2013, respectively.
+The accumulated amortization of the capital lease was \$1.1 million and \$1.0 million at December 31, 2015 and 2014, respectively.